bloomen/transwarp/README.md

 transwarp is a header-only C++ library for task parallelism.

 It is designed for ease of use, portability, and scalability.
 It is written in C++11 and does not have any external dependencies.
-Just copy transwarp.h to your project and off you go!
+Just copy _src/transwarp.h_ to your project and off you go!

 **Example**